nathanlesage/nathanlesage/README.md

 ![Random Header Image](https://source.unsplash.com/1000x200/?books,social,computer)

-I'm Hendrik and currently I am a researcher at the [Institute for Peace Research and Security Policy at the University of Hamburg (IFSH)](https://ifsh.de/en), where I perform research on machine learning, algorithms, and artificial intelligence in general with respect to its military use-cases.
+I'm Hendrik and a PhD student at the [Institute for Analytical Sociology at Linköping University](https://liu.se/en/organisation/liu/iei/ias), Sweden, where I perform research on machine learning for sociology.
 In my free time, I'm an Open Source contributor, mainly to my academic Markdown editor Zettlr, but I also collaborate with other projects.

 My strong suit is clearly the ability to bridge the gap between non-technical research in the arts and humanities and the technical side of software and hardware development.
 I find it fascinating to throw political and sociological theory at code, and vice versa.
 I've already done so in various publications (see below), where I explore the political and social ramifications of software on a theoretic level, and currently I am looking forward to make use of code (specifically neural networks and machine learning techniques) for sociological research.